agsb/minute/docs/keebs.md

 The Minute is splited in two pads, left and right, each groups of six keys (A, for ring-middle-index), two keys (B, for thumb), and one key (C, for pinky).

-For easy, the pinky keys are always used for **shift**.
+For easy, the **pinky keys** are always used for **shift**.
 With one tap, shifts the next key, dual tap acts as **Caps-Lock**, on or off, and hold acts as in any common qwerty keyboard.

+---

-At ring-middle-index keys, any key acts like a shift for layers, changes the active layer (1 to 6) while held.
+At **ring-middle-index keys**, any key acts like a shift for layers, changes the active layer (1 to 6) while held.
 Use one hand to select layer and other to select key.

 | ring | middle | index || index | middle | ring |
 | --- | --- | --- | --- |  --- | --- | --- |